 Economic AssociationThe page was last modified:

-An economic association (co-operative) is a corporate form in which the members’ liability is limited to the capital invested in the association.
-An economic association can be established by at least three people, companies or associations.
-An association is represented by a Board of Directors consisting of at least three members and at least one auditor.
+An economic association (co-operative) is a type of business in which the members’ liability is limited to the capital invested in the association.
+An economic association can be started by at least three people, companies or associations.
+An association is represented by a board of directors consisting of at least three members and at least one auditor.

-Small associations can choose a lay auditor (general examiner).
+Small associations can choose a lay auditor.
 However, for very large associations, the auditor must be an authorised public accountant.
 The annual general meeting of the association elects the board and auditor.

 You register an economic association with the Swedish Companies Registration Office.
 In conjunction with this registration, the economic association will receive its corporate identity number.